i4Ds/ecallisto_ng/README.md

 # Ecallisto NG
-Ecallisto NG is a compact yet effective Python package designed to facilitate seamless interaction with the Ecallisto API.
+Ecallisto NG is a compact yet effective Python package designed to facilitate seamless interaction with the Ecallisto API (Rest API built with FastAPI).
+It provides a simple interface to fetch data from the API, as well as some basic data processing and plotting capabilities.
-The package is constructed in Python 3.9 and utilizes the `requests` library to directly access the Ecallisto API via the link: [https://v000792.fhnw.ch/api/redoc](https://v000792.fhnw.ch/api/redoc).
+The package is constructed in Python 3.9 and utilizes the `requests` library to directly access the Ecallisto Rest API via the link: [https://v000792.fhnw.ch/api/redoc](https://v000792.fhnw.ch/api/redoc).

 ## Installation
 To install this package, clone this repository and use pip for installation.
 Execute the following command in your terminal: